 - Delivered by experts: delivered by renowned leading academics and industrial specialists in their field.

 - Flexiblility: the course unit format allows students to complete the MSc over three years (part-time) or as a one-year, full-time student.

 - Short-course format: Each topic is presented in short course format which is ideal for employees within the industry.

 - Additional qualifications: students may also undertake a Postgraduate Diploma (PG Dip.) or Postgraduate Certificate (PG Cert.) within the framework of the programme.

 - CPD opportunities: course units may be taken as a standalone short course for Continuing Professional Development purposes.

 - Less travel: the core of each module involves one week of direct teaching at the relevant institution.
 This commitment minimises the time away from the workplace for an employee, making the course ideal for young professionals.

-- Distance learning: ten of the 20 course units are currently available for distance learning.
+- Distance learning: nine of the 15 course units are currently available for distance learning.